 Fish and Wildlife Service – The Coastal Program — Provides direct technical assistance and financial assistance to coastal communities and landowners to restore and protect fish and wildlife habitat on public and private lands.
 Search for F16AS00006.
 Contact your regional Coastal Program Coordinator for further information.

 Hewlett Foundation — Makes grants in five core program areas: education, environment, global development and population, performing arts, and philanthropy.
 Letters of inquiry are required.
 Go to their website to determine eligibility and for information to apply.

-NOAA RESTORE Act Science Program Calendar — This calendar outlines potential restoration funding opportunities.
-You can get the PDF file here.
+updated NOAA RESTORE Act Science Program Calendar — This calendar outlines potential restoration funding opportunities.

 RGK Foundation Awards Grants — Awards grants in the broad areas of education, community, and health/medicine.
 Letters of Inquiry are accepted at any time but only allowed once in a 12-month period.